SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-extension-starter-parent/smartcosmos-extension-archetype/README.md

 mvn install
 ```

-When this completes successfully, you have a runnable SMART COSMOS extension which includes the server extension.
+When this completes successfully, you have a runnable SMART COSMOS extension.
 Look inside src/main/resources/objects.yml, and find the section that looks like this:

 ```